 - Inability to feel the pain

 When ACID/LSD or hallucinogens are taken, the person could “trip” for quite some time and might have to constantly move and drink water in order to keep their body stable.
-However, if under the influence of hallucinogen any physical or psychological problems are experienced the person might be unable to feel them, which makes hallucinogens life threatening drugs.
+However, if under the influence of hallucinogens any physical or psychological problems are experienced the person might be unable to feel them, which makes hallucinogens life-threatening drugs.